MuhammadUmarAsad/Visionary-Thinkers-Final-FOP-Project-1st-Semester-/README.md

 ### General description:
-Detailed description and features of each game used are written in the game document.Also Source code along .exe files is given in the folder for open access
+Detailed description and features of each game used are written in the game document.Also Source code along all the .py files is given in the folder for open access

 ### Game document: